-Despite the stress and challenges of the COVID-19 pandemic, most women with employer-based health insurance are continuing plans to expand their families.
-Some hope to have even more children or expand their families earlier than they had previously planned.
-Evernorth recently asked 2,000 women ages 25 to 45 about the Impact of COVID-19 on family planning.
-We explored whether spending many months under unique and sometimes difficult conditions – such as coping with virtual schooling or working from home or in a transformed workplace – had changed their desire to have more children.
+Despite the stress and challenges of the COVID-19 pandemic, most women with employer-based health insurance continued plans to expand their families, according to research conducted by Evernorth in 2020.
+Evernorth asked 2,000 women ages 25 to 45 about the Impact of COVID-19 on family planning and explored whether spending many months under unique and sometimes difficult conditions – such as coping with virtual schooling or working from home or in a transformed workplace – had changed their desire to have more children.

-We learned that 60 percent of women say their plans to have children have not changed, while 13 percent would like to have more children than they previously planned.
-Among women 35 to 45, that number increases to nearly 20 percent.
+We learned that 60 percent of women say their plans to have children didn’t changed, while 13 percent wanted to have more children than they previously planned.
+Among women 35 to 45, that number increased to nearly 20 percent.

-Up to 14 percent of respondents are accelerating plans to add to their family.
-Many respondents said the pandemic has helped them recognize the importance of family.
-Others are eager to increase their family because they have more flexibility and time at home.
+Up to 14 percent of respondents were accelerating plans to add to their family.
+Many respondents said the pandemic helped them recognize the importance of family.
+Others were eager to increase their family because they have more flexibility and time at home.

-The study also suggests that unintended pregnancies may be on the rise.
-Nearly 40 percent of respondents – including those who don’t plan to have more children - reported increased sexual activity and a 10 percent decrease in birth control use.
+The study also suggested that unintended pregnancies may be on the rise.
+Nearly 40 percent of respondents – including those who didn’t plan to have more children - reported increased sexual activity and a 10 percent decrease in birth control use.

-These figures align with claims data from Express Scripts PBM, an Evernorth company, which show a 42% near immediate increase in fertility claims when most fertility treatments were able to resume – reaching pre-pandemic levels within 6 weeks.
+These figures aligned with claims data from Express Scripts PBM, an Evernorth company, which showed a 42% near immediate increase in fertility claims when most fertility treatments were able to resume – reaching pre-pandemic levels within 6 weeks.
 In addition, we noted a 3 percent increase in fertility prescriptions for the year compared to 2019 – a steady increase in claims despite the pandemic.
-That suggests the number of people now seeking fertility treatments is higher than it was pre-pandemic.
+That suggests the number of people now seeking fertility treatments was higher than it was pre-pandemic.

 The older women get, the more likely they would need medical intervention to achieve pregnancy.
 The need for comprehensive fertility benefits will continue to grow, as illustrated by the number of 35- to 45-year-old women who say they wish to increase their families.